Legal and Professional Malpractice

 - Jury Trial, August 2018, Miami-Dade County Circuit Court – After six days of a scheduled two-week trial on claims for legal malpractice in connection with investors’ purchase of a financially distressed corporation and alleged negligence in due diligence and advice regarding the transaction, Keller successfully negotiated a confidential nominal settlement substantially lower than any pre-trial demands.
 The settlement at trial followed effective cross-examination of Plaintiffs’ best witnesses and presentation of critical testimony from two key out-of-town defense witnesses taken out of turn during Plaintiffs’ case-in-chief.
 Settlement was for approximately 3% of initial pre-trial demand.

-- Jury Trial, November 2018, Broward County Circuit Court – After taking over the representation of a highly regarded commercial lawyer and his law firm less than a month before trial, Keller won a Directed Verdict following several days of trial, after successfully cross-examining the Plaintiff, his retained law professor expert witness, and the defendant Keller established the absence of any factual basis for a claim of professional negligence relating to a technical legal research issue and preservation of error for appellate review.
+- Jury Trial, November 2018, Broward County Circuit Court – After taking over the representation of a highly regarded commercial lawyer and his law firm less than a month before trial, Keller won a Directed Verdict following several days of trial, after successfully cross-examining the Plaintiff, his retained law professor expert witness, and the defendant lawyer.
+Keller established the absence of any factual basis for a claim of professional negligence relating to a technical legal research issue and preservation of error for appellate review.

 - Non Jury Trial, May 2016, Polk County Circuit Court – Successful defense of lawyer and major law firm at trial in suit for breach of trust, breach of fiduciary duty, and removal of lawyer as Trustee, resulting in dismissal of claim for removal with prejudice, and award of substantial attorneys’ fees and costs.